unscroller.com/cant-stop-scrolling/

 No. Unscroller is not a medical treatment and does not diagnose addiction.
 If scrolling is seriously affecting your life, consider support from a qualified professional.

-A calmer default
+A better default